Employment Law Solicitors

 - Staged Payments

-Our pricing for a wrongful or unfair dismissal claim is as follows:
+Our pricing for a wrongful or unfair dismissal claim (for both an employee making and employer defending a claim) is as follows:

 Factors that could make a case more complex could include: